Prune belly syndrome

 Prune belly syndrome is usually diagnosed before birth or when the baby is born.

-If you have a child with diagnosed prune belly syndrome, call your health care provider at the first sign of a urinary tract infection or other urinary symptoms.
+If you have a child with diagnosed prune belly syndrome, contact your health care provider at the first sign of a urinary tract infection or other urinary symptoms.

 If a pregnancy ultrasound shows that your baby has a swollen bladder or enlarged kidneys, talk to a specialist in high-risk pregnancy or perinatology.